Nevada Voting Guide

 In Person

-You can register in person at your County Clerk's office, at a DMV location, at a Division of Welfare and Supportive Services office, or on college campuses.
+You can register at your County Clerk's office, a DMV location, a Division of Welfare and Supportive Services office, or on college campuses.

 Online

-You can register online at the Secretary of State's Office if you have a Nevada driver's license or state ID (your signature is already on file with the state).
+You can register online at the Secretary of State's Office if you have a Nevada driver's license or state ID.
+Your signature should already be on file.

 At the DMV